 Surf’s up dude!

 If you’re more of an adventurous type, the beach has waves for surfing every day.
-The surf break is available to anyone and you have the choice of taking a morning lesson with the local instructors there or rent a board on your own if you’re a pro.
+The surf break is available to anyone and you have the choice of taking a morning lesson with the local instructors there or renting a board on your own if you’re a pro.
 The swells in summer can get occasionally large, but on most days, the waves are beginner-friendly for people that are still learning to stand up and ride the waves casually.

 This beautiful paradise can be one of the best vacations you could ever ask for, so many activities await you.
 So plan well and try your best to experience everything Kaanapali can offer; it’s a trip you will remember for the rest of your life!